pettertesdal/portfolio-website/content/blog/my-first-post.md

 ---

-# 🎉The First Post of This New System is finally live!
+# The First Post of This New System is finally live!

 After a lot of trial and error, debugging weird errors, and tweaking configurations, I’ve finally set up a working blog system on my PC.
 Now, I can easily write, publish, and manage articles without relying on external platforms.